ccnfac/MyPhone/README.md

 ## Voice Orchestration

 Every function on MyPhone is accessible by voice.
-The voice orchestrator runs entirely on-device — no audio reaches any server, ever.
+The voice orchestrator runs entirely on-device.

 ```
 [ You      ] "Navigate to the nearest hardware store."